heapwolf/levelui/README.md

 ## Send data to the server
 Level web accepts new line delimited writes over tls.
 Each line should be an object that contains a key and value, like so `{ key: 'foo', value: 'bar' }`.
+You can copy the certificate that you need from the settings tab in the UI.

 ```js
 var tls = require('tls');